RayBB/openlibrary-docs/Home.md

 # APIs & Client Libraries

-You might also consider trying the [openlibrary-client](https://github.com/internetarchive/openlibrary-client) python tool which provides convenient methods for downloading book, author, list, and subject data.

 Are you a researcher or developer looking to use Open Library data or APIs in your research experiment?
 [Open Library's APIs and Data Dumps](https://openlibrary.org/developers/api) is a great place to start!